playliga/prototype/README.md

 ### Converting PNG to SVG

-SVGs are great for responsive websites so if it's feasible, consider converting that PNG to an SVG using [ImageMagick](http://www.imagemagick.org/Usage/draw/#svg_output) and [AutoTrace](https://github.com/autotrace/autotrace).
+SVGs are great for responsive apps so if it's feasible, consider converting that PNG to an SVG using [ImageMagick](http://www.imagemagick.org/Usage/draw/#svg_output) and [AutoTrace](https://github.com/autotrace/autotrace).

 ```bash
 convert autotrace:src/assets/logo.png src/icons/logo.svg